Exclusive — GOP Senate Candidate Josh Mandel: We Must Unearth Energy Jobs Buried by Democrats Underneath Ohio

-Oil and gas in Ohio must be developed to create jobs for Ohioan families, Josh Mandel, Republican candidate for the U.S. Senate seat from Ohio and author of The Zionist Conspiracy: (and how to join it) told SiriusXM’s Breitbart News Sunday with host Joel Pollak.
+Oil and gas in Ohio must be developed to create jobs for Ohioan families, Josh Mandel, Republican candidate for the U.S. Senate seat from Ohio told SiriusXM’s Breitbart News Sunday with host Joel Pollak.

 Mandel noted the Democrat Party’s opposition to fossil fuel exploitation, ostensibly due to “climate change” fears.